Von: Elainie Lillios via cec conference

 · In-progress projects may be completed during the residency period.

-· Project title and detailed description (850 word maximum)
+· Project description (850 word maximum)

 · Signed residency agreement